carbon-language/carbon-lang/docs/project/milestones.md

 necessary to credibly address the _existing_ needs of C++ users and developers interested in moving to Carbon, and so will be heavily driven by either features already in use in C++ or necessary features to make moving off of C++ a viable tradeoff.
-Carbon will continue to evolve and grow features beyond this, but at this point there shouldn't be any feature gaps that are problematic for the initial target audience coming from C++, and we should be able to finalize the Carbon _experiment_ with this feature set.
+Ultimately, we need this milestone to be sufficiently feature complete that _users can complete their evaluation of Carbon_.
+The language will continue to evolve and grow features beyond this, but at this point there shouldn't be any feature gaps that are problematic for the initial target audience coming from C++, and we should be able to finalize the Carbon _experiment_ with this feature set.

 That said, this is about as concrete as we can get for a milestone that remains years in the future.
 The full scope of requirements for this milestone will be